dbt-labs/docs.getdbt.com/website/docs/guides/orchestration/airflow-and-dbt-cloud/2-setting-up-airflow-and-dbt-cloud.md

 ## 4. Start the Docker container

-1. Run the following command to spin up the Docker container and start your local Airflow deployment:
+1. Run the following commands to turn your directory into an Astronomer project and spin up the Docker container and start your local Airflow deployment:

     ```bash
+    astrocloud dev init
     astrocloud dev start
     ```